Supreme Court of the United States: Politicization of the court

 Clerks hired by each of the justices of the Supreme Court are often given considerable leeway in the opinions they draft.
 "Supreme Court clerkship appeared to be a nonpartisan institution from the 1940s into the 1980s", according to a study published in 2009 by the law review of Vanderbilt University Law School.
 "As law has moved closer to mere politics, political affiliations have naturally and predictably become proxies for the different political agendas that have been pressed in and through the courts", former federal court of appeals judge J. Michael Luttig said.

 David J. Garrow, professor of history at the University of Cambridge, stated that the court had thus begun to mirror the political branches of government.
 "We are getting a composition of the clerk workforce that is getting to be like the House of Representatives", Professor Garrow said.
 "Each side is putting forward only ideological purists."
 According to the Vanderbilt Law Review study, this politicized hiring trend reinforces the impression that the Supreme Court is "a superlegislature responding to ideological arguments rather than a legal institution responding to concerns grounded in the rule of law."

-Criticism and controversies
+Concerns and criticism

-The following are some of the criticisms and controversies about the Court that are not discussed in previous sections.

 Unlike in most high courts, the United States Supreme Court has lifetime tenure, an unusual amount of power over elected branches of government, and a difficult constitution to amend.
 To these, among other factors, have been attributed by some critics the Court's diminished stature abroad and lower approval ratings at home, which have dropped from the mid-60s in the late 1980s to around 40% in the early 2020s.
 Additional factors cited by critics include the polarization of national politics, ethics scandals, and specific controversial partisan rulings, including the relaxation of campaign finance rules, increased gerrymandering, weakened voting laws, Dobbs v.
 Jackson and Bush v.
 Gore.
 The continued consolidation of power by the court and, as a result of its rulings, the Republican Party, has sparked debate over when democratic backsliding becomes entrenched single-party rule.